prittt/YACCLAB/README.md

 - <b>Memory tests:</b> <p align="justify"> are useful to understand the reason for the good performances of an algorithm or in general to explain its behavior.
 Memory tests compute the average number of accesses to the label image (i.e the image used to store the provisional and then the final labels for the connected components), the average number of accesses to the binary image to be labeled, and, finally, the average number of accesses to data structures used to solve the equivalences between label classes.
 Moreover, if an algorithm requires extra data, memory tests summarize them as ``other'' accesses and return the average.
 Furthermore, all average contributions of an algorithm and dataset are summed together in order to show the total amount of memory accesses.
 Since counting the number of memory accesses imposes additional computations, functions implementing memory access tests are different from those implementing run-time and density tests, to keep run-time tests as objective as possible.</p>

 - <b>Granularity tests:</b> <p align="justify"> evaluates an algorithm varying density (from 1% to 100%, using a 1% step) and pixels granularity, but not images resolution.
 The output results display the average execution time over images with the same density and granularity.</p>

+<a name="blocksize_test"></a>
+- <b>Blocksize tests:</b> <p align="justify"> this test, which only makes sense for CUDA algorithms, is aimed at finding the best block size for each kernel with grid search parameter optimization.
+The range of values for each block axis can be specified in the configuration file.
+Given a set of CUDA algorithms, the blocksize test reports execution times of each kernel on one or multiple datasets, repeating the measurement for every different block size.
+Results are presented in a csv file.
+For every kernel, dataset and block size, the total execution time in ms is reported.</p>

 ## Examples of YACCLAB Output Results